 Have you ever had one of those special parties?
-The ones that “everyone” talks about for an entire year after.
+The one that “everyone” talks about for an entire year after.
 We had our first when living near our friends at Lake Tahoe.
 The scene was a few weeks before Christmas, and a horrendous blizzard had moved in.
 Yet, every single guest arrived.
 We have some serious die-hard party friends.
 Lucky for them we had heaps of food, including these scrumptious dairy-free Snickerdoodle Blondies!

 My husband and I were fairly calm, certain that we had prepared enough food.
 Boy were we wrong.
 Apparently our friends have big appetites for more than just partying.
 For hot food, we had Roasted Veggies, Pulled Pork with Homemade Wheat Buns (I made them slider sized), From-Scratch Cheeseless Pepperoni Pizza (using the crust recipe in Go Dairy Free), Stuffed Mushrooms, Prosciutto-Wrapped Wild Prawns, and Chicken Satay (one peanut sauced and one more of a curry).

-Easily the most popular item was the stuffed mushrooms.
+Easily the most popular savory item was the stuffed mushrooms.
 All night long people kept asking, “So everything was dairy-free?
 Really?
 Even the mushrooms?”
 I didn’t even bother telling them that they were also gluten-free, soy-free, and egg-free.
 I thought that might send some of them over the edge!
 I used 1.5 lbs of mushrooms, and they were still gone in minutes.
-(The recipe for those mushrooms will be in my next book!)
+In fact, everything was finished.
 Even the store-bought filler food we purchased (salsa, hummus, eggplant dip, tortilla chips, and blanched veggies) was completely devoured.

 Fortunately, for those who still hadn’t eaten there fill, there was dessert.
 After all, what would any holiday party be without a delicious assortment of homemade cookies and bars?

-I served three different types, including some festive cookies, peppermint chocolate crispy treats, and these amazing Snickerdoodle Blondies.
+I served three different types, including some sugar cookies, peppermint chocolate crispy treats, and these amazing Snickerdoodle Blondies.
 I watched as our guests attempted to guess what these wonderful bars were.
 One came awfully close when he said it tasted like snickerdoodles crossed with gingerbread.
-But oddly enough (and to my husband’s delight), there isn’t a speck of ginger in this recipe.
+Needless to say, after I revealed their true identity, there were several recipe requests.